Rows: 8035 Columns: 67

 Use ggplot2

-; x-axis), where each quarter type has a different
+; x-axis), where each county (CaliforniaCounty

-color (hint: use color = type
+) has a different color (hint: use color = CaliforniaCounty

 in mapping).